 As the provision of telehealth services entail the processing of personal data, such processing should comply with the General Data Protection Regulation and the Dutch GDPR Implementation Act (Uitvoeringswet AVG).
 In addition, the Dutch Telecommunications Act (Telecommunicatiewet) could be applicable to the use of telecommunication services, depending on how the telehealth services carried out exactly.

-Yes, the processing of personal data in Nigeria is governed by the Nigerian Data Protection Regulation (2019) and the NDPR implementation framework as well as other guidelines developed by the National Information Technology Development Agency (NITDA).
+The processing of personal data in Nigeria remains governed by the Nigeria Data Protection Regulation (2019) and the Implementation Framework, as well as other guidelines developed by the National Information Technology Development Agency (NITDA).
+However, the supervisory authority for data protection matters in Nigeria has changed from NITDA to the Nigeria Data Protection Bureau (NDPB).

-The same laws that apply to the provision of all health services apply to telehealth, including:
+The same laws and data regulations that apply to the provision of all health services apply to telehealth, including:

 - The Privacy Act 2020;

-- The Health (Retention of Health Information) Regulations 1996.
+- The Health (Retention of Health Information) Regulations 1996; and

 Regulation (EU) 2016/679 GDPR applies.
 GDPR has been implemented through the Norwegian Personal Data Act.
 In addition, there are several other sector specific laws and regulations relevant for telehealth and personal data.